 My house is divided.
 Some like four tortillas, some prefer corn.
 So what do I do?
 I make both!
 With the corn tortillas, I HIGHLY recommend frying them in a bit of oil, just enough to soften and make them pliable prior to rolling.

-The cool thing about this recipe is that everything can be prepped ahead of time, covered, put in the fridge, and ready to go come dinner time.
 That’s a lifesaver for my family, especially when we’re torn in a million different directions throughout the week.

 - 2 Chicken breast, cooked and shredded or diced